 In order to make sure that everything goes smoothly, here are a few things to keep in mind.

-Did you know that you can combine dermaplaning procedures with other treatments?
+Did you know that you can combine dermaplaning procedures at a salon with other treatments?
 The main reason why many professionals offer this treatment is to help your skin better absorb whatever treatment is done next to dermaplaning.

 Through the dermaplaning process, the pores are more exposed because the outer dead skin layer is removed.
 This makes it easier for various skin products to get absorbed by your skin.